top of page

 Whether you are growing potatoes in your backyard or for a market garden there are a few tips the team at Edmonton Potato Growers would like to share with you.
 Detailed recommendations vary between varieties, these are just general guidelines.
 Potatoes are an easy crop to grow in your garden and store well for months of eating enjoyment!

 Selecting Seed: Always plant certified seed potatoes, which are available at greenhouses and garden centres.
 Certified seed potatoes are disease-free and will produce the largest crop of potatoes.
 The potatoes you saved from last year or get at the supermarket might seem healthy, but these should not be used for planting as they are susceptible to disease.
 Please refer to the VARIETIES section of our website for detailed information about each variety we offer to help you decide which varieties you would like to plant.

-Location: To prevent disease, choose a location for your potato plants where potatoes, tomatoes and peppers have not been planted for at least two years, preferably up to four years.
+Location: To prevent disease, choose a location for your potato plants where potatoes, tomatoes and peppers have not been planted for at least three years, preferably up to four years.
 Avoid planting potatoes and tomatoes near each other to prevent Late Blight.
 Potatoes should be planted in full sun; that's an area that gets at least 8 hours of sun per day.